lulle2007200/SwitchSDSetup/README.md

 If this option is set, the script will not copy any files necessary to boot horizon, l4t or android to the data partition (hos_data).

 ### --fix-mbr
 If this option is set, the script will fix the hybrid mbr on the SD card.
+Sets up the mbr so that the hos_data partition appears in Windows.
+Keep in mind that the emummc partition will appear aswell.
+Make sure to not write anything to the emummc partition and to not click "scan and fix removable disk" when it asks you.
+Windows will throw a whole bunch of warnings and errors at you, but eventually gives you access to the hos_data partition.
 Doesn't work with any other option.

+### --fix-mbr-properly
+Same as --fix-mbr.
+Sets up the mbr the proper way.
+Windows wont detect the hos_data partition due to some weird behaviour of the windows driver for removable storage devices.
+Use this, if you use the filter driver (makes the sd card appear as hard drive).
+No errors - it just works as intended.

 ## Usage example:
 `sudo ./setup.sh`